 During the first half of 2016, Zare was involved in a project that combined physics, dance, and music.
 Far From Equilibrium was a collaboration between physicist Elizabeth Hicks, choreographer Megan Rhyme, and Zare composed a twenty-minute clarinet quartet based on the scientific shapes of turbulence that was premiered with seven dancers at Links Hall at Constellation in Chicago in June.
 Also in the spring of 2016, Zare was awarded the grand prize in the inaugural China-US Composers Project Emerging Composers Competition for his orchestral work, Fractal Miniatures.
 His work was performed at the Beijing Modern Music Festival by the EOS Repertoire Orchestra under the baton of Jiao Wang.
 Later in 2016, Zare attended the Bowdoin International Music Festival as the Kaplan Fellow in composition, helping to coordinate the composition program under Derek Bermel as well as teaching and performing throughout the summer.

 In 2017, Zare was invited to participate in the Gabriela Lena Frank Creative Academy of Music.
 Making two trips to Boonville in the spring and fall, California, Zare wrote his violin duo, Escher Triptych, for Johnny Gandelsman and Joshua Roman.
 2018 featured two big commissions for Zare.
 The first, by the Flute and Clarinet Duos Consortium, produced Zodiacal Light, a trio for flute, clarinet and piano, that was jointly commissioned by 23 ensembles.
 The second was commissioned by a consortium of wind ensembles led by John Climer and the University of Wisconsin Milwaukee Wind Ensemble for an oboe concerto.
-The resulting work, Ocean of Undiscovered Truth, will be premiered in the 2019 calendar year.
+The resulting work, Ocean of Undiscovered Truth, was premiered in the 2019 calendar year.

 During his years at USC’s Thornton School of Music, Roger studied with Donald Crockett, Tamar Diesendruck, Frederick Lesemann, and Morten Lauridsen.
 At Peabody, Roger studied with Christopher Theofanidis, David Smooke, and Derek Bermel, and at the University of Michigan, Roger studied with Bright Sheng, Michael Daugherty, Kristin Kuster, and Paul Schoenfield.
 He is a member of ASCAP and the Blue Dot Collective.